marta1895/GA4-e-commerce-user-analysis/README.md

 **Key findings:**

 - **Conversion rates across devices are very close:** Mobile 1.41%, Desktop 1.34%, Tablet 1.30%.
-- **Desktop has the highest average purchase value** ($75.96), while Mobile drives more frequent but smaller purchases ($73.57) — the classic mobile-vs-desktop pattern of higher frequency at lower per-transaction value.
+- **Desktop has the highest average purchase value** ($75.96), while Mobile drives more frequent but smaller purchases ($73.57), the usual pattern where mobile shoppers buy more often but spend a little less each time.

 **Statistical test:** Chi-square test of independence on the device × purchase contingency table.

 - **H₀:** device type and purchase are independent | **H₁:** they differ | **α** = 0.05
 - **Result:** χ² = 3.48, p = 0.18 → **fail to reject H₀**
-- The differences in conversion rate look real on the surface (mobile leads by 0.11 pp), but the gaps are small enough to be plausibly explained by random variation.
-Despite ~355K total sessions, the spread isn't large enough to reach statistical significance.
-For this dataset, device choice doesn't meaningfully predict whether a session ends in a purchase.
+- On the surface, mobile looks like it converts a little better (by 0.11 pp), but the gaps are small enough that they could easily be random.
+Even with ~355K sessions, the test couldn't find a real difference between devices.
+For this dataset, device type doesn't really tell you whether a session will end in a purchase.

 ## Limitations

 - **Short time window.** The dataset covers only 3 months.
 Seasonal patterns (Q1 spring, mid-year sales cycles, year-over-year comparisons) cannot be observed within this scope.
 - **Obfuscated sample data.** Some channel sources are aggregated as `<Other>` and some user identifiers have been redacted (`(data deleted)` rows).
-This limits the granularity of channel attribution and may slightly distort some findings.
+This limits the granularity of channel attribution and may throw some of the numbers off slightly.
-- **Huge sample size affects the statistics.** With ~355K sessions, statistical tests will flag small differences as significant.
-Both findings in this project hold up — Q2's z-test rejects because the effect is real even though the gap is small, and Q4's chi-square correctly fails to reject because the device-level spread is tighter than the test's sensitivity threshold.
-A smaller dataset might produce different conclusions.
+- **Huge sample size affects the statistics.** With ~355K sessions, the tests can pick up even small differences as "real."
+Both findings still hold up: Q2 found a real (if small) gap between channels, and Q4 correctly found no real gap between devices.
+With less data, the same tests might land differently.
-- **Single-source data.** GA4 captures only what's measurable through Google's tracking — it doesn't include marketing spend, A/B test variants, customer support contacts, or competitor benchmarks.
-Findings describe behavior, not causes.
+- **Single-source data.** GA4 only sees what happens on the site; it doesn't include marketing spend, A/B test variants, customer support contacts, or what competitors are doing.
+The findings show behavior, not what caused it.